Kickle/Docs/Docs/features/application.md

 ![Wrapped](../img/app_word.png)

 ## Installation
-To install additional applications, switch into [admin mode](http://docs.kickle.com/manage/admin-mode/).
+To install additional applications, open a Powershell command from the Kickle session to stay in the `Kickle` user's context.
 Here, you will have permissions to run installer and configure the system.

-Follow standard instructions to install your applications, just be sure to install it for all users.
+Press `Ctrl + F2` to open an administrator command and type `explorer` to open a Windows file explorer.
+Browse USB drive or network to reach your application installer.
+Follow standard instructions to install your applications.
 Once the installation is finished, we recommend running new applications a first time to ensure that all components and licences are registered and to complete the first-run configurations: such as file types associations or the saving format for Office.

+### File types associations
+During the installation of applications, the corresponding extension files are associated with the new application.
+You can also customize associations with the regular Windows `OpenWith` interface, don't forget to tick the checkbox `Always use this app to open .XXX files` to save your changes.

 ### Particular cases
 We have listed below some instructions to improve the experience with certain softwares that we have tested: